 – Garry Browne AM, Chair of the Centenary Committee

 A Centenary event in Rotary is a unique occasion for the Rotary world.
-A once in a lifetime opportunity for Rotary in Australia and New Zealand as we celebrate the First 100 years of Service in 2021.
+A once in a lifetime opportunity for Rotary in Australia and New Zealand to celebrate the First 100 years of Service to 2021.

-It’s the time to discover what is the best way to mark the occasion!
-And create a legacy that propels Rotary into the next century of service.
+The best way to mark the occasion is to do what Rotary does best!
+Projects.
+And build on a legacy that will propel Rotary into the next century of service.
 This is so important – we will not have another chance in our lifetime!

 Projects are already underway.
 Projects endorsed by Rotary as signature projects that address a real community need, drive us into the next century of community service, energise members, provide a magnet for new members, find new partners and raise our profile.

 Rotarians Think Big.
 Taking on nation building projects, tackling community issues, accelerating health problems for the disadvantaged, expanding the horizons of young people, creating vocational excellence, helping local communities enjoy local fellowship.
 You name it, we have done it!
-To celebrate the First 100 years of Service, let’s reflect on what we do next and create a platform for The Next 100 years of Service!
+In celebrating the First 100 years of Service, let’s reflect on what we do next and create a platform for The Next 100 years of Service!